(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Who Needs a Postnuptial Agreement?
 When Might a Postnuptial Agreement Make Sense?

-Below are a few of the scenarios where a postnuptial agreement could be helpful.
+Below are a few scenarios where a postnuptial agreement could be helpful.

 - One spouse brought property, other assets, or liabilities into the marriage.
 The couple wishes to define what happens to them in the event of a divorce or death.

-- When one spouse stops working to stay home and care for the kids, an agreement can make sure that the stay-at-home spouse has financial resources in the case of a divorce.
+- When one spouse stops working to stay home and care for the kids, an agreement can ensure that the stay-at-home spouse has financial resources in the case of a divorce.
+(Also Read: My Financial Mistakes (and wins!) as a Stay at Home Mom)

 - When one or both spouses have children from previous relationships, they may want to ensure those children receive specific assets.
 It's a way to protect the children's inheritance.